Rak-r/OpenPodCar_V2/README.md

-3. Now, build the packages from the root of the workspace directory using ROS2 package building tool colcon.
+3. Now, build the packages:  `colcon build --symlink-install`

-* Assuming you are in /src directory: run `cd ..`

-* `colcon build --symlink-install`.
-This will build the packages and the `--symlink-install` is used to make changes in the packages in src directory and also changes in the install dircetory without re-building the package.
+* This will build the packages and the `--symlink-install` is used to make changes in the packages in src directory and also changes in the install dircetory without re-building the package.